How Unitrank works

 For outcomes with multiple nearby options, trips are distributed across competing venues weighted by distance and quality.
 A closer, better-stocked supermarket captures more of your grocery trips than a distant corner store.
 Breakfast, lunch, and dinner are modeled separately with different venue preferences and household scaling.

-2. What the algorithm catches
+4. What the model catches

 Four decisions the ranking makes differently than a human browsing listings.